HERE, WE'RE ALL ABOUT GARY'S LEGACY

 At the age of three, for example, he would think nothing of getting on a bus or two by himself in order to get off at the Y or to see a movie.
 At eight years old he was writing and handing out his "newspapers" and also began his first book-length manuscript.
 It's title: "The Case Against Religion."

-After high school graduation (a celebration he chose to do without), he turned down a "respectable" job offer at a bank in favor of pursuing a boyhood fantasy.
+After high school graduation (a celebration he chose to do without), Gary turned down a "respectable" job offer at a bank in favor of pursuing a boyhood fantasy.
 Consequently, he and his childhood pal spent one year living out their own version of "Rt.
 66."
-They hitch-hiked around the country to experience life but what they mostly experienced was sleeping on park benches and panhandling in parks.
-After about one year of this Gary shifted his focus to writing.
+They hitch-hiked around the country to "fully experience life."
+What they mostly experienced, as it turned out, was sleeping on park benches and panhandling during the days.
+As a result of this Great Adventure, Gary's focus shifted to writing.

-During the next ten years wrote seven (horrible) novels, supporting himself thanks to a succession of thirty-five jobs that he later said "paid very little but would some day look glamorous on the back of a dust jacket.”
+During the next ten years and seven ("horrible"--his word) novels, while supporting himself with a succession of thirty-five jobs that -- "paid very little but would some day look glamorous on the back of a dust jacket.”

-By the end of that decade Gary turned his attention away from fiction and towards nonfiction.
+By the end of that decade of writing, Gary turned his attention away from fiction and towards nonfiction.
 Sure enough, just before he turned thirty, his first article was published in a Florida newspaper.
-He and his wife Nora (who he'd met through a computer dating service) returned to the Boston area, where they both had been raised.
+He and his then wife Nora (who he'd met through a computer dating service) returned to the Boston area, where both had been raised.

-Gary very quickly landed a job working as a newspaper reporter.
+Gary landed a job working as a newspaper reporter.
 This led to work on the editorial staff of several magazines.
-He devoted himself to the craft while selling his stories and articles to hundreds -- eventually, thousands -- of local, regional, and national publications.
-But by this time he wanted more.
-He wanted to write books that would get published.
+At this point he devoted himself to perfecting the writing craft while selling his stories and articles to hundreds -- eventually, thousands -- of local, regional, and national publications.
+Then he wanted to write books that would get published.
 So naturally, he took publishing matters into his own hands.

-One fine day, Gary stood by the steps of the Boston Public Library with a suitcase full of mimeographed copies of his little book of offbeat humor, and he began to sell them.
+One fine day, Gary stood on the steps of the Boston Public Library with a suitcase full of mimeographed copies of his little self-published book of offbeat humor, and he began to sell them.
 Cheap.
-For some unknown reason The Dorchester Gas Tank won Gary a small cult-level following in Cincinnati, Ohio and that local popularity garnered for Gary the attention of editors over at Writer’s Digest magazine, the world's leading magazine for writers.
-It wasn't long before they bought and published a story by Gary about Gary and his self-publishing venture.
+For whatever reason, this publication, The Dorchester Gas Tank, won Gary a small cult-level following in Cincinnati, Ohio and that local popularity garnered for Gary the attention of editors over at Writer’s Digest magazine, the world's leading magazine for writers.
+So, one thing led to another and: BAM!
+WD bought and published a story by Gary about Gary and his self-publishing venture.

-He continued to write featured instructional articles for WD's readership throughout the rest of the 80s and into the 90s, serving as a Writer's Digest correspondent, then contributing editor, then regular columnist.
-He also wrote celebrity profiles, humorous columns, etc. It was only a matter of time for Gary to propose a how-to book idea to Writer's Digest Books about how to write well.
-They bought it.
+He continued to write featured, instructional articles for WD's readership throughout the rest of the 80s and into the 90s, serving as a Writer's Digest correspondent, then contributing editor, then regular columnist.
+He also wrote celebrity profiles, humorous columns, etc. It was only a matter of time before Gary proposed a how-to book idea to Writer's Digest Books about how to write well.
+And when he did, they bought it.
 Gary's first official book publishing contract, therefore, was Make Every Word Count.
 It became a top seller for Writer's Digest Books.

-Along with love of the craft, he began to discover a unique gift for teaching in-person.
-He began teaching at night schools and giving seminars and workshops for writers not only on how to improve their writing skills but also how to get published.
+Along with love for the craft, he discovered a unique gift for teaching not only via the printed page, but also in-person.
+He began with night schools, then seminars and workshops for writers, teaching them not only techniques for improving their writing skills but for how to get published.
 Not surprisingly, he soon authored The Freelance Writer's Handbook and became a popular speaker at writing conferences nationwide.
 He went on to author dozens of books in most every genre, and because of his versatility he was dubbed "The Dustin Hoffman of the Typewriter,” and because of his productivity, "The Writer’s Writer.”